shreyabiradar07/Pathshala/README.md

 # Codefury 4.0

 PathShala is a virtual learning app in which students having similar interests can connect with each other.
-PathShala uses an AI based recommendation sysytem to give recommendation to the students for joining groups according to their interests,strength and Weaknesess.
+PathShala uses an AI based recommendation system to give recommendation to the students for joining groups according to their interests,strength and Weaknesess.

 This app is developed under 24 hours for a submission in [CodeFury 4.0](http://www.ieeeuvce.in/events/codefury-4-0/)